Cwantic/Documentation/Design/Elements/Reducer.md

 Based on this property, define the **Long weld mismatch** [mm or in].

 In this example, the default values correspond to the first section preset.

+**NEXT NODE** :

+You can set the next extremity node name of the element.
+If blank, the software will define it automatically.
+The software will also check that the name doesn't already exist.

 ---